IstoraMandiri/gatsby-starter-yaml-i18n/content/section/welcome/nested/index.en.md

 ---
-title: Welcome
+title: Nested Welcome
-description: A welcome page
-author: Mr Jones
-date: 2020-01-10
-tags: ["something"]
 ---

-# Welcome!
+# Nested

-This is an example page in english using just a markdown file.
+This is an example page in english using just another markdown file.